prathibarmurthy/ZapposCacheCodingChallenge/README.md

 2. userJustLoggedIn(String userId) method takes userID checks
 	a) When the user logs into system add the userID and current login time in cache.
 Update the sever database also.

-FakeDBAccess.java
--Library to pretend read and write to the database.

-LoginService.java
-Interface to implement certain methods depicting the actions of the cache based on when the user was previously logged in.